NSLS-II-BMM/BeamlineManual/docs/motors.rst

    (A few of these |nd| Ba, Os, Ir |nd| are missing as of 2 November, 2023.
 We are working to obtain the missing ones.)

+   :numref:`See Section %s for a full explanation of the the reference wheel contents. <reference-wheel>`

    `Here is a complete list of standards
    <https://nsls-ii-bmm.github.io/bmm-standards/BMM-standards.html>`__